Talk to a healthcare professionals 1-855-899-2873

-- Furthermore, if you have a familial or hereditary cancer, you should not assume that your case will be the same as affected family member.
+- Furthermore, if you have a familial or hereditary cancer, you should not assume that your case will be the same as an affected family member.
 Every cancer and its development are different.

 If you have relatives who have had prostate, breast or ovarian cancer, and you are concerned about your risk, talk to your doctor or contact one of our healthcare professionals.
 While the risk of developing prostate cancer may be greater, that does not mean that you will develop it.

 The risk of developing prostate cancer seems to vary from population to population.

 - The number of prostate cancer cases diagnosed each year varies enormously from one country to another.
 For example, It is higher in North America, Europe, and the Caribbean.

 - Asian men have the lowest rate of prostate cancer, while Black men are more at risk.
 Black men are more likely to receive a diagnosis at a younger age compared to White men.
 The tumor tends to be more aggressive and diagnosed at a more advanced stage.